Stanley, Hong Kong: Stanley Plaza

 Adjacent to Murray House and Lung Tak Court, Stanley Plaza opened in 2001.
 It includes a shopping arcade and an outdoor community amphitheatre.
 The complex is owned by The Link REIT.
 Numerous free concerts and events are held in the amphitheatre throughout the year.
 In November 2011, Stanley Plaza reopened after a major renovation which was part of the transfer from government ownership to Link REIT ownership.
-A number of Asian and western restaurants, a good supermarket, Starbucks, McDonald's and a variety of shops can be found in Stanley Plaza.
+A number of Asian and western restaurants, a supermarket, Starbucks, McDonald's and a variety of shops can be found in Stanley Plaza.
 Well integrated with the Stanley Main Street waterfront and historic Murray House, Stanley Plaza provides convenient access to nearby tourist spots such as Tin Hau Temple and Stanley Ma Hang Park.

-Stanley's beaches
+Beaches in Stanley

 Stanley is famous for its two beaches: Stanley Main Beach, located on the eastern side of the peninsula, and St. Stephen's Beach, on the western side.
 Both beaches are sandy and have areas designed for barbecues.
 Like many beaches in Hong Kong, they also have netted perimeters to protect swimmers from sharks.

 The larger of the two beaches - Stanley Main Beach, which is also popular with windsurfers and other watersport enthusiasts, hosts the Stanley Dragon Boat Championships each year in June to celebrate the Tuen Ng Festival.

-There is a Water Sports Training Centre run by the Government located at Stanley Main Beach.
-Courses are offered at reasonable prices and are very popular.
+A Water Sports Training Centre run by the Government is located at Stanley Main Beach.